RyanMcCabe92/RasPi-LaunchSchedule/README.md

 # RasPi-LaunchSchedule
-Displays upcoming shuttle launch information on a 20x4 RasPi LCD.
+Displays upcoming vehicle launch information on a 20x4 RasPi LCD.
 All data is pulled from SpaceFlightNow.com.

 I appologize if this code is sloppy and/or processes in an inefficient way.
 I wrote it less than a day after I started learning about Python so there's probably better ways to process the data.